 Watch the Rain from your Window

-The truth is, rain is much more enjoyable when you’re indoors.
+The truth is, rain is often more enjoyable when you’re indoors.
 After your day of exploring, you’ll be happy to be back in the comfort of your Cabana.
 Bring your favorite card game or small board game and a book to curl up with.
 It’s best to pack some food that doesn’t require cooking in case the weather takes a turn for the worse.
 If you do feel like bundling up and spending time outside, the add-on pop-up tent provides coverage from the rain.

 In any weather, be open to spontaneity!
 If rain interrupts your plan, don’t be afraid to make a new one.
 Maybe a brewery tour or a niche local museum is calling to you –– or even a few extra hours of watching Netflix in a warm bed.